The care of second victims responds to the following objectives:

 In most cases, the tier 1 will provide sufficient support to the victims; it is composed by peers and unit leaders that should have received some basic awareness training to the second victim’s needs.
 When necessary, the second victims can be referred for tier 2, where specially trained peers can provide guidance and support.
 When the needs of the second victims exceeds the expertise of the peer supporters, they can be referred for Tier 3, composed by professional counsellors.

-In the ERNST Case Study #1 different programs to support the second victims are detailed:
+In the ERNST Course, different programs to support the second victims are detailed.

 - Burlison, J.D., Scott, S.D., Browne, E.K., Thompson, S.G., & Hoffman JM.
 The second victim experience and support tool (SVEST): Validation of an organizational resource for assessing second victim effects and the quality of support resources.
 J Patient Saf.
 2017;13(2):93–102.